Image: A human powered student room, Golnar Abbasi.

 A financial reward won’t do the trick, because at the current energy prices in the Netherlands, a human generating electricity would earn only 0.015€ per hour.
 Consequently, unless environmental awareness increases dramatically, the use of human power could open the door to new forms of slavery.
 Is such slavery justified for a reduction in CO2-emissions?
 Could we force refugees or criminals to produce power?

 At the current energy prices in the Netherlands, a human generating electricity would earn only 0.015€ per hour.

 These are disturbing questions, because the history of human power is — broadly — also the history of slavery.
 These days we import oil, coal and uranium, in the past we imported slaves.
-Luckily, there may be a third possibility.
+There may be a third possibility.
 We can try and motivate people by making human energy production more fun, social, and exciting.

 The few commercially available devices for human energy production are entirely focused on energy efficiency — there’s no attention to fun or motivation.
 They are also designed for emergency purposes, not for prolonged and daily use.
 For example, most hand cranks are made as compact as possible, while a larger device would be much more comfortable to use.

 For the design of our prototype human power plant, we wanted to address these issues.
 We teamed up with makers and sports coaches to develop fitness machines that are suited for different types of human power sources, are fun too use, and produce a maximum amount of power.